denten-papers/cambridge-materiality/main.md

-editorial interventions, international editions of the work which slightly alter Hurston's lexicon, the Harlem Renaissance, her problematic stance toward it, her time at Columbia University spent with Franz Boas and Margaret Mead, her wealth and her literary patronage, her poverty, the socio-economic realities of black publishing, or, in her own words, "what white publishers won't print" (the title of an essay she published in the *Negro Digest* in 1950).
+editorial interventions, international editions of the work which slightly alter Hurston's lexicon, the Harlem Renaissance, her problematic stance toward it, her time at Columbia University spent with Franz Boas and Margaret Mead, her wealth and her literary patronage, her sometime poverty, the socio-economic realities of black publishing, or, in her own words, "what white publishers won't print" (the title of an essay she published in the *Negro Digest* in 1950).
 These things interfere with my physical complacency.
 They force me to stand and to travel.
 They fracture the unity of meaning.
 Where I presumed to interpret and to explain, instead I find a multiplicity of competing possibilities, errors, and emendations along with my own various limits and conditions, incommensurate to the lived experience of another.
 The materialist method entails hermeneutics embedded and embodied.
-To think in one's head is insufficient for
-understanding: we must also walk, touch, make, and be discomforted.
+To think in one's head is insufficient for understanding: we must also walk, touch, make, and be discomforted.

 ## Bertrand Russel in Lahore